+RESIDENTIAL MARKET OVERVIEW The Dublin residential market is characterised by a chronic lack of supply which is driving price and rental inflation.
 "In contrast to the latter stages of the Celtic Tiger, the residential market is now dominated by first-time buyers illustrating that the market is being driven by positive fundamentals rather than unsustainable speculation."
-RESIDENTIAL MARKET OVERVIEW The Dublin residential market is characterised by a chronic lack of supply which is driving price and rental inflation.
 Ireland was one of the worst affected countries of the Global Financial Crisis (GFC) as an overvalued residential market underwent a correction simultaneously as the GFC hit.
-In the aftermath, prices fell by almost 60%14 in Dublin, making it one of the worst housing crashes on record anywhere in the world.
-However, as it became clear that the market had substantially overcorrected, prices rebounded strongly, growing by over 89% although they remain 24% below peak.15 Meanwhile, rents fell by 27% peak-totrough but now exceed their previous high by 13%.16 A lack of new supply has been driving these increases, with the delivery of new residential stock between 2010 and 2016 sitting at its lowest ever level since records began in 1970.17 While delivery of new stock increased by 44% in 2017 to just over 6,000 units18, it remains significantly below the need for 11,000 units annually as identified by our research.
-A scarcity of mortgage financing continues to be one of the main factors behind the lack of new supply, with the FIGURE 8 Mortgage drawdowns

-Source: BPFI value of mortgage lending in Ireland falling from €39.9 billion in 2006 to €7.2 billion in 2017.19 While part of this fall has been due to the tightening of the availability of domestic bank funding following the GFC, the decline can also be attributed to the macro-prudential measures introduced by the Central Bank in 2015 aimed at avoiding another credit fueled bubble.
-The Central Bank measures included introducing borrowing limits of 3.5 times income and the requirement of a 20% deposit, reducing to 10% for first-time buyers while buy-to-let investors require a deposit of 30% loan-to-value.
-As a result, first-time buyers now account for approximately 50% of mortgages compared to 20% leading up to the crash.20 Furthermore, buy-to-let investors now account for approximately 2% of the market compared to approximately 20% previously which is a further sign that the market is being driven by positive fundamentals rather than unsustainable speculation.21 Summary The Dublin residential market represents a unique opportunity for investors to gain exposure to Europe's fastest growing economy.
-In addition to being Ireland's economic engine, with average incomes 15%22 higher than the State, Dublin is also the focal point for Ireland's population boom which will ensure a long-term demand for housing.
-With the majority of advanced economies experiencing the dual forces of weak economic growth and aging populations, Dublin has stood out as a beacon of growth.
-In the process, the city has attracted the attention of some of the world's largest investment funds such as Singapore's Oxley Holdings who are developing a mixeduse scheme with Ballymore extending to over one million so ft in the heart of Dublin's docklands.
+In the aftermath, prices fell by almost 60%13 in Dublin, making it one of the worst housing crashes on record anywhere in the world.
+However, as it became clear that the market had substantially overcorrected, prices rebounded strongly, recovering by 98% although they remain 20% below peak14.
+Meanwhile, rents fell by 27% peak-totrough but now exceed their previous high by 22%15.
+A lack of new supply has been driving these increases.
+We estimate that 7,500 units will be delivered in 2018.
+While this represents an increase in comparison to the 5,58516 units that were delivered in 2017, it falls well short of the annual demand in Dublin for 11,000 units as identified in our research.
+A scarcity of mortgage financing continues to be one of the main factors behind the lack of new supply, with the value of mortgage lending in Ireland falling from €39.9 billion in 2006 to €6.1 Source: CSO the requirement for a 20% deposit, reducing to 10% for first-time buyers while buy-to-let investors require a deposit of 30% loan-to-value.
+As a result, first-time buyers now account for 49% of mortgages compared to approximately 20% leading up to the crash18.
+Furthermore, buy-to-let investors now account for 2% of the market compared to approximately 20% previously which is a further sign that the market is being driven by positive fundamentals rather than unsustainable speculation19.
+Summary The Dublin residential market represents a unique opportunity for investors to gain exposure to Europe's fastest growing economy.
+In addition to being Ireland's economic engine, with average incomes 15%20 higher than the State, Dublin is also the focal point for Ireland's population boom which will ensure a long-term demand for housing.
+With many advanced economies experiencing the dual forces of weak economic growth and aging populations, Dublin has stood out as a beacon of growth.
+In the process, the city has attracted the attention of some of the world's largest investment funds such as Singapore's Oxley Holdings who are developing a mixeduse scheme with Ballymore extending to over one million sq ft in the heart of Dublin's docklands.
 With indicators such as prices, rents and supply all pointing in a favourable direction from an investor's point of view, the outlook remains bright.
 These same dynamics have also raised the market's profile for international individual investors who are also attracted by Dublin's educational and lifestyle offering in addition to the aforementioned economic case.
-And while the residential market faces serious issues such as the difficulty in obtaining mortgage financing, this creates an opportunity for foreign buvers who are not hindered by funding obstacles.
+And while the residential market faces serious issues such as the difficulty in obtaining mortgage financing, this creates an opportunity for foreign buyers who are not hindered by funding obstacles.
 In this context, international interest is only set to grow.